Robbie025/ComplexMethod/docs/source/Work.rst

 1. Complexpy.py - This source file contains the implemenation of the complex method in python.
 Typically, the user need not edit this file, unless there is a need to change certain parameter values such as tolerance limits, reflection distance etc. If you would like to read a theoritical decription of the complex method, please read the next section titled **Description**.
 2. objfunc*.py - This source file contains the implementation of the objective function that you would like to minimize.
 Currently, the file contains one function definition (install) that takes a numpy value and returns the objective function value.
-The user can try to add your own objective fuction.
+The user can try to add their own objective fuction.
 The user can simply use the existing file as a template.
 There is an excellant wiki where mathematical test functions are listed -- search for *optimization test function*.

 3. start.py - This python file is used to run the optimiation.
 You can think of it as the glue between the complexpy.py and objfunc.py.
 Of course there is no need to use this file as you can run the optimiztion process from a python interpreter.
 For example, to run the optimization with complexmethod on objfunc, run the following commands in a terminal window